We Presently have Openings for Guardians

 Guardian must own their own home and have a fenced in yard.
 The puppy must be leashed when outside fenced in area.
 Guardian puppy/dog should never be left outside unattended.
 Should Guardian Family have an in ground or above ground pool, an adult MUST be in attendance at all times.

 Any and all medical costs related to breeding and, any stud fees needed to produce the litter, are solely the responsibility of Heritage Manor Labradoodles.
 Guardian Program families are responsible for routine preventative/medical care including, but not limited to, feeding, vaccinations, flea, tick, internal and external parasites and heart worm preventative.
 Guardian WILL NOT USE COMFORTIS, TRIFEXIS, NEXGUARD or BRAVECTO on Puppy/dog as these have been associated with illness and death.
-Guardian will use veterinarians at Animal Clinic Northview in North Ridgeville, Ohio.
+Guardian may use a local veterinarian, when approved by Heritage Manor Labradoodles.
+All of Breeder’s reproduction visits will be at Animal Clinic Northview in North Ridgeville, Ohio.